 Another situation in which there is a low likelihood of injury to the individual(s) in question exists where data is accessed by someone without authorization, but the access was made in good faith by an internal employee, or an agent, for authorized business purposes.
-Thus, an exception from the definition of Security Breach should be made for this situation, as is already common in many data breach laws.
-16 The Drafting Team proposes to build that exclusion directly into the definition of "Security Breach."
+Thus, an exception from the definition of Security Breach should be made for this situation, as is already common in many data breach laws.16 an unauthorized person, or, (2) whose encrypted personal information was, or is reasonably believed to have been, acquired by an unauthorized person and the encryption key or security credential was, or is reasonably believed to have been, acquired by an unauthorized person and the agency that owns or licenses the encrypted information has a reasonable belief that the encryption key or security credential could render that personal information readable or useable.").